Love Live! Hasunosora Girls' High School Idol Club: Mira-Cra Park!

-A second-year student, Hime was a fan of Mirapa! before joining the group upon entering high school.
+A third-year student, Hime was a fan of Mirapa! before joining the group upon entering high school.
 She is an esports player who likes first-person shooters.

 Edel Note

 A unit from Mizukawa Girls' School that competed against Hasunosora to qualify for Love Live!'s national tournament during the 2024–25 school year.
 After Mizukawa shut down at the end of the year, Edel Note's members transferred to Hasunosora.